londelec/leandcxmlman/source/sections/LogfileMain.rst

    * :attr:	Bit 0
      :val:	xxxx.xxx0
-     :desc:	New logfile **will be** created every time leandc is being started/restarted.
+     :desc:	New logfile **will be** created every time |leandcapp| is being started/restarted.
-		This means total number of files created each day will reflect how many times leandc was started/restarted.
+		This means a total number of files created each day will reflect how many times application was started/restarted.

    * :(attr):
      :val:	xxxx.xxx1
-     :desc:	New file **will not be** created if there is a logfile which was created the same date upon leandc start/restart.
+     :desc:	New file **will not be** created if there is already a logfile which was created the same day |leandcapp| is being started/restarted.
-		New messages will be appended at the end of the existing file.
+		New information will be appended at the end of the existing file.
-		This means there will be only one file created each day, regardless of how many times leandc was started/restarted.
+		This means there will only be one file created each day regardless of how many times |leandcapp| was started/restarted.

    * :attr:	Bits 1...7
      :val:	Any